helix-collective/gizmo/README.md

 To create a new widget, copy the `demoWidget` folder in `src` and modify the files according to your needs.

+Or copy the `demoWidgetNamespaced` fold in `src` if you wish to set the namespace under which your widget will be placed.
+(The default namespace is `gizmo`)

 You will also need to add scripts to the `package.json` with details about how to build the widget and watch for changes during development.
 Here is a template, but please refer to the existing scripts for the demo widget for